FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/account.md

 #### Default startup

-The console randomly generates an account and starts it with the group number specified in the console configuration file.。
+The console randomly generates an account and starts it with the group number specified in the console configuration file。

 ```shell
 bash start.sh